 The report below provides statistical data about the number of linking domains your website earned and lost in different periods of its history.
 You should use it to investigate what backlinks your website got and what backlinks it lost and see if you can reclaim them.

 2.3 Domain comparison

 Domain comparison allows you to add your competitors’ domains and see their features.
-In the picture below, you could see how our website places between two main competitors.
+In the picture below, you can see how our website places between two main competitors.

-Link intersection is another great feature of SEO Spyglass from SEO Power Suite as it can show you what backlinks your competitors have, and you don’t.
+Link intersection is another excellent feature of SEO Spyglass from SEO Power Suite, as it can show you what backlinks your competitors have, and you don’t.
 Using this information, you can use Link Assistant to try getting them (more on this later).

 2.4 Bulk Analysis